huddy67/Morrill-Hudson-Portfolio/Implementingsecurity.md

 ### Objectives

-Password algorithm - Create a unique algorithm that makes a secure password
+Password algorithm - Create a unique algorithm that makes a secure password, replacing the original, weak password "ubuntu"

   ##### Principles for Secure Password